Ready to make a decision

 • What about staff working at multiple sites?

-There is concern around the increased risk of transmission if staff or contractors work at different aged care homes or other community centres.
+There is concern around the increased risk of transmission if staff or contractors work at different Residential Care homes or other community centres.

-Currently in Victoria, the government has required all aged care workers to select a single site and only work in that one facility as a means of reducing the risk of further transmission of the virus.
+Currently in Victoria, the government has required all Residential Care workers to select a single site and only work in that one facility as a means of reducing the risk of further transmission of the virus.

 QLD has directed that staff do not work across multiple facilities as much as possible.
 It is likely that NSW will follow suit.
 Our preference under the current COVID situation is to have staff work in one Home only and we are currently reviewing and adjusting our rosters to achieve this.

-Where this is not possible, we mitigate risk through our staff health screening and declaration process that requires staff to disclose if they work in other aged care facilities with confirmed COVID-19 or have frequented any published hot spots whereby they will need to wear a mask while at work.
+Where this is not possible, we mitigate risk through our staff health screening and declaration process that requires staff to disclose if they work in other Residential Care facilities with confirmed COVID-19 or have frequented any published hot spots whereby they will need to wear a mask while at work.
 This must be completed before commencement of any shift.

 • Will staff be required to wear PPE in the home?